sridhar-5/Learning-rails/my-first-rails-project/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Through this application I've experienced various generate commands of rails like generating scaffolds, models, controllers, views and etc and tried understanding the code in each of those files.

 Things you may want to cover:

 * Ruby version